 The used market for BEVs is likely to remain extremely complex for some time.
-The high prices which were fuelled by extremely strong demand in the middle section of last year are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values in the past year, with several models falling in value by more than -40% and a handful more than -50%.
+The high prices which were fuelled by extremely strong demand in the middle section of last year are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values which started over a year ago, with several models falling in value by more than -40% and a handful more than -50%.
+BEVs are down -36% Year Over Year at 36/60 but this has stabilised in the past couple of months.
 It was not a surprise that values came down.
 If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction some months ago was brutal.
-In the past three months, however, many models have continued to stabilise or increase slightly in value as the used market for BEVs has outperformed other fuel types - overall, price reductions for BEVs in August were slightly favourable to both petrol and diesel, September's advantage was +1.0% and October's looks to be around +1.5%.
+In the past four months, however, many models have continued to stabilise or increase slightly in value as the used market for BEVs has outperformed other fuel types - overall, price reductions for BEVs in November were again slightly favourable to both petrol and diesel, September's advantage was +1.0%, October's was +1.9% and November's looks to be around +1%.

-Volume will continue to increase in the coming months, but many models already appear very attractively priced following the recent reductions and we expect the rate of used car price falls to continue to slow.
-Buyer demand in the used marketplace is back to previous levels and although some buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum.
+Volume of BEVs will continue to increase in the coming months, but many models already appear very attractively priced following the previous reductions and we expect the rate of used car price falls to continue to slow.
+Buyer demand in the used marketplace is back to previous levels and although a small number of buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum.
 On average, trade prices for the majority of battery electric models remain below conventionally fuelled versions of the same model (where both fuel types are available).
-This is the case across all ages and by an average of -12.8% at 48/40 and this is now filtering through into retail prices.
-Extreme variation in remarketing performance persists; it is still fairly common for performance of individual BEV models against clean to vary between 80% and 120%, although this is much less than the variation seen for many volume petrol and diesel models in the past couple of weeks.
+This is the case across all ages and by an average of -11.7% at 48/40 and this has now filtered through into retail prices.
+Extreme variation in remarketing performance persists; it is still fairly common for performance of individual BEV models against clean to vary between 80% and 120%, although this is much less than the variation seen for many volume petrol and diesel models in the past six weeks.